AimeeRose/aimeerose.github.io/_posts/2014-11-22-nfl-avg-yds-per-play.markdown

 of hesitation, at least for a half-second, before they turn on the game.

-However, in spite of all this, I continue to watch football, as do an increasing number of Americans.
-And all this is really just a obligatory preamble for my own prediction for the end of football.
+However, in spite of all this, I continue to watch football, as do an increasing number of Americans (and the English!
+American football is apparently favored by the mayor of London, [Boris Johnson][nbc-sports]).
+This is really just a preamble for my own prediction for the end of football.

 # The end of the NFL driven by game predictability